• Home

 • If you plan to attend graduate school, some programs have deadlines in the fall and some early in the spring, so make sure you know when those are.
 Ask me or any faculty member about the grad school application process.

-We can also talk on the phone, over zoom, or meet in person if you want--just email me to set up an appointment.
+If you have questions, we can also talk on the phone, over zoom, or meet in person if you want--just email me to set up an appointment.